davidRamalho/OPIsystemsTest/README.md

 - Front-end: React, Axios, Semantic-UI, CSS.
 - Back-end: Node, Express.

+# Wireframe Planning

+While planning the frontend for this application I used moqups.com in order to have a clear plan of approach.
+Link: https://app.moqups.com/hVsFCVbeXS/view/page/ad64222d5

 # Contact

-If you have any questions at all regarding the application, please contact me either via e-mail or phone:
+If you have any questions at all regarding the application, feel free to contact me either via e-mail or phone:
-email: david.m.ramalho@gmail
+Email: david.m.ramalho@gmail
-phone: (403)383-6567
+Phone: (403)383-6567